Cycling at Strathclyde

 THINK! cyclist - government safety campaign

 The University inspects cycle parking facilities on a regular basis for any suspicious activity, and also actively works on reducing the number of abandoned bikes on campus.
-Due to the current Covid-19 restrictions on travel and attending campus, the University have suspended collections of abandoned bikes until a time where regular campus attendance has resumed.
 For more information please see Abandoned Bike Policy

 Find the Right Route